 - a.
 When they resign from the executive position associated with their directorship. - b.
 When they are in breach of any of the legally-mandated or bylaw-stipulated conflicts of duty or interest. - c.
 When they are seriously reprimanded by the Board of Directors for having infringed any of their fiduciary obligations as directors. - d.
-When their continuity on the Board of Directors jeopardises the Company's interests or adversely affects its credibility or reputation or when the reasons for which they were appointed cease to exist (e.g. when proprietary directors dispose of or significantly reduce their ownership interests in the Company, as outlined in section e. below).
+When their continuity on the Board of Directors jeopardises the Company's interests or adversely affects its credibility or reputation or when the reasons for which they were appointed cease to exist (e.g. when proprietary directors dispose of or significantly reduce their ownership interests in the Company, as outlined in section e. below). - e.
+When they become members of more than four boards of directors of other companies (other than the Company). - f.

-- e.
 In the case of proprietary directors: (i) when the shareholder they represent sells or significantly reduces its shareholding; and (ii) proportionately, when the shareholder they represent reduces its shareholding to such a level as to lose some of its entitlement to proprietary director representation. - 3.
 Directors who resign or otherwise stand down from the Board of Directors before the end of their mandate must state their reasons in a letter addressed to all its members. - 4.
 The Board of Directors may only propose the removal of an independent director before the end of his or her mandate when it ascertains just cause.
 Specifically, just cause shall be deemed to exist when a director has failed to uphold his or her fiduciary duties or breaches any of the safeguards itemised in the prevailing legal definition of independent director or, in absence thereof, the then-prevailing corporate governance recommendations applicable to the Company.